🩺 Clinical Tool

 In India, obesity is defined as a BMI ≥ 25 kg/m².
 The WHO standard for obesity is BMI ≥ 30.
 Indian guidelines use lower cutoffs due to higher body fat percentages and metabolic risk at a lower BMI.

-What is normal BMI for Indians?
+What is the normal healthy BMI range for Indians?

-The normal, healthy BMI range for Indians is 18.5 to 22.9 kg/m².
-This range is much narrower than the WHO normal range of 18.5–24.9.
+The normal, healthy BMI range for Indians is 18.5 to 22.9 kg/m² as per Indian/Asian guidelines.
+This is significantly narrower than the WHO normal range of 18.5–24.9.